San Juan Basin Health believes that every person deserves to live a healthy, addiction-free life.

 Health Policy and Systems provides evidence supported education about the effects of alcohol, marijuana and tobacco (including electronic cigarettes) to the community by request.
 For one example of Marijuana effects on the adolescent brain, click here to view the infographic developed with youth input.

-The 2015 Adult Role Model Campaign will be accepting nominations for exceptional coaches, elders, teachers, neighbors, parents, and mentors in early 2015.
+The 2015 Adult Role Model Campaign is accepting nominations for exceptional coaches, elders, teachers, neighbors, parents, and mentors in early 2015.
+Click here to for the nomination form.
 Click here to see the 2014 winners and nominees.

 In an effort to encourage community event planners to consider participants of all ages, the Healthy Event Seal of Approval was developed to recognize events that are alcohol-free, appropriate for children, youth, and families, and are affordable.